Shutter Island: "If I sink my teeth into your eye right now do you think you can stop me before I blind you?"

 And according to The Other Wiki, said eyeball was supposed to pop out of the mask, but due to a low budget, this wasn't possible.

 No mention of the rotating table trap from Saw 7?
-This troper dares you to watch the film in 3D; if any scene in the Saw franchise wanted viewers to see first-hand what being in a Jigsaw trap is actually like, that trap in 3D is it.
+Watch the film in 3D; if any scene in the Saw franchise wanted viewers to see first-hand what being in a Jigsaw trap is actually like, that trap in 3D is it.

 Above scene is parodied in Epic Movie, in which Supes' eye is far less bulletproof.